School Holiday Program: Frequently Asked Questions

 Cnr of Codrington St and Darlington Rd Darlington (access from City Road)

-Ross St (From Parramatta Rd) into Western Avenue
+Walking/ Public Transport: Ross Street (From Parramatta Rd) into Regimental Drive

 Are there any age limits?

-All of the camps offered are for ages 5 through 15 with the exception of the following:
+All of the cubs club programs offered are for ages 5 through 12 with the exception of the following:

-- Fencing & Archery: Participants must be between 6 and 15 years
+- Fencing & Archery: Participants must 6 years or over

-* Please be aware that the general age range will vary from camp to camp and there is no guarantee that there will be a high number of older/younger children at any given time.
+*Please be aware that the general age range will vary from camp to camp and there is no guarantee that there will be a high number of older or younger children at any given time.

 Are there any special requirements for the sports camps?

-Waterpolo: Participants must be able to swim 100m freestyle competently and be between the age of 12-15.
-Participants are required to bring their own flippers, goggles, swimmers and towel.
+Waterpolo: Participants must be able to swim 100m freestyle competently and be between the age of 12-17.
+Participants are required to bring their own goggles, swimmers and towel.

 SUSF reserves the right to refuse or terminate enrolment where the child does not meet the requirements as determined by SUSF.
-If the child is booked into waterpolo & multi sport the enrolment will be changed to multi sport and the difference refunded.
-If the child is booked into waterpolo only, the guardian will be required to collect the child immediately and a refund will be provided.
+Should participants be unable to participate, the guardian will be required to collect the child immediately and a refund will be provided.

-What sports are covered in the multi sport camp?
+What sports are covered in the Cubs Club Multi Sport program?

 What food will I need to provide?
 What can't I bring?

-What will the children be doing during the sports camp?
+What will participants be doing during the day?

 - Basic skill instruction